Trump’s Vacation Spending Could Provide Child Care Or College To Thousands

 “If compensation is not assured of being forthcoming, we respectfully ask that you curtail your visits until such time as that matter is resolved favorably to our area.”

-Mar-A-Lago is located in the congressional district of Rep. Frankel.
+Mar-a-Lago is located in the congressional district of Rep. Frankel.
 In her letter, signed also by fellow Congress members Rep. Alcee Hastings and Rep. Ted Deutch, Rep. Frankel itemized the costs incurred by the president each time he visits.

-The Palm Beach County Sheriff’s Department and Fire Rescue have incurred over $1.7 million in overtime expenses to date, and estimate at Trump’s current rate that the figure will reach $5.8 million by the year end.
+The Palm Beach County Sheriff’s Department and Fire Rescue have incurred over $1.7 million in overtime expenses to date and estimate that at Trump’s current rate, the figure will reach $5.8 million by the year end.
 Local law enforcement overtime exceeds $60,000 per visit to accommodate patrol for Trump protesters.

 The local airport Lantana Airport has lost $170,000 to date, with other airport businesses losing approximately $720,000 to date.
 On that matter, Rep. Frankel had this to say.